 Treshold marked with red shows 0% return.

-This chart shows silver’s relative change against the US customer price index in the past 10 years.
+So this chart shows silver’s relative change against the US customer price index in the past 10 years.